-The input arrangement consists of a differential input operational amplifier and bias sources (V{REF}) for biasing the amplifier inputs at $V{\text{DD}}/2$.
-Provisions are made for the connection of a feedback resistor to the op-amp output (GS) for gain adjust-
+The input arrangement consists of a differential input operational amplifier and bias sources (V{REF}) for biasing the amplifier inputs at $V{DD}/2$.
+Provisions are made for the connection of a feedback resistor to the op-amp output (GS) for gain adjustment.
+In a single-ended configuration, the input pins should be connected as shown in the Single-Ended Input Configuration above.
+Differential Input Configuration above shows the necessary connections for a differential input configuration.